 Use the solution interview to plan the initial feature set of your product and determine pricing strategy.

-Leading questions: “Do you usually add products to the cart or use the one-click-purchase?” miss the opportunity to actually learn how the user uses Amazon
+Leading questions such as “Do you usually add products to the cart or use the one-click-purchase?” miss the opportunity to actually learn how the user uses Amazon.

 Allow the user to tell you what they think the product does and what it could do.

-Give the user something to react to, rahter than making them imagine how the product makes them feel.
+Give the user something to react to, rather than making them imagine how the product makes them feel.

 Got a tip?
 Add a tweetable quote by emailing us: [email protected]

 Got a case study?
 Add a link by emailing us: [email protected]